The Consequences of Iron Deficiency

 2. Poor performance and a bad mood

-The lack of this nutrient has a direct impact on our emotional states.
-That’s why it’s normal for us to be very irritable, depressed or moody when we lack iron.
+Iron deficiency has a direct impact on our emotional states.
+That’s why it’s normal for us to be very irritable, depressed, or moody when we lack iron.

 Furthermore, iron deficiency has a negative influence on memory and attention.
-You will need twice as much effort to do everything you try to do.
-You’ll also lose your motivation quickly, even with attempting to do tasks that you like.
+You will need to work twice as hard at everything.
+You’ll also lose your motivation quickly, even when it comes to attempting to do tasks you like.

 4. Dizziness and nausea

 One of the consequences of a lack of iron and a deficit in the amount of oxygen that the cells receive is feeling continuously dizzy.
 In addition, you may experience the sensation of lacking air when trying to breathe.
 You may also inhale faster and more frequently (polypnea).

 In more severe cases, people who don’t consume sufficient amounts of this nutrient may pass out at any time of the day.
 They may also experience ringing in their ears or suffer from lipodystrophies.

 The rapid heartbeats that occur when you’re not exerting yourself or exercising can be consequences of iron deficiency.

 When your blood doesn’t circulate well, the cardiac system must work harder to pump it back to each organ.
 Tachycardia, arrhythmias, and even acute myocardial infarction may occur.

 If your nails break easily, are thin, or have white marks on them near the cuticle, it could be due to a lack of iron.
 In the case of hair loss, this is due to the blood reaching the head with little oxygenation.
 Hence, it doesn’t nourish the hair follicles.

 As you can see, there are many consequences of iron deficiency.
 This is why you must make sure to get enough of it in your diet!